 North American legends say that the Lakota warrior Crazy Horse “would often dismount, walk several steps from his horse, and kneel to take deliberate aim at the onrushing enemy…” Historians would agree that Lakota warriors were calculated, but also confident in math skills as they applied to archery.

-Do you expect me to believe that they just picked a random spot, wandered over there and waited until the band they were supposed to trade with showed up without any way of estimating time or distance?
+Do you expect me to believe that tribal traders just picked a random spot, wandered there and waited until their neighbors showed up with goods?
+Wouldn’t they first inventory their resources and calculate time, rate, and distance?

-When a hunting party killed buffalo, how did they know how much meat they could carry with them, how long it would take to skin a cow, the amount they could eat or preserve before it spoiled?
-Did they just guess, for several hundred years of history?
+When a hunting party killed buffalo, how did they know how much meat they could carry with them, how long it would take to skin a large animal, or the amount they could eat and preserve before the meat spoiled?

 Indigenous ancestors did not just make guesses for thousands of years.
 Living and thriving in harsh environments uses applied mathematics in building vessels, travel, cooking, textile weaving, home design, tool design, and so on.
 Math is perpetually everywhere, and humans on every continent noticed.